Frequently Asked Questions

 While laws vary state by state, for the most part, cremated remains can be buried in a cemetery plot or a cremation garden, interred in a columbarium, kept at home or scattered.
 Many clergy across the Denver community suggest a family bury the cremated remains for a number of reasons.
 The most important is closure.
 Both current research and personal stories illustrate how important the burial of cremated remains can be for the surviving family.

 It all depends on the weight of the individual.
-For an average sized adult, cremation will take two to three hours at a normal operating temperature of between 1,000 and 2,000 degrees Fahrenheit.
+For an average sized adult, fire cremation will take two to three hours at a normal operating temperature of between 1,000- and 2,000-degrees Fahrenheit.
+Water cremation has a similar timeframe but uses a gentle alkali solution rather than fire to reduce the body in hours.
+Natural organic reduction occurs over about six weeks for an average sized adult.

-Cremated remains resemble coarse sand and are whitish to light gray in color.
+Fire cremated remains resemble coarse sand and are light ashy gray in color.
+Water cremated remains resemble flour or powder and are whitish in color.
 The remains of an average sized adult usually weigh between 7 and 8 pounds.
+Natural organic reduction doesn’t return what are considered traditional “ashes”, instead reducing the body to a substantial quantity of soil.

-With the exception of minute and microscopic particles, all of the cremated remains are given back to the family.
+With the exception of microscopic particles, all of the cremated remains are given back to the family.
+Because natural organic reduction produces a larger quantity of soil, arrangements can be made to return a lesser amount.

 In Colorado, an urn is not required by law.
 However, if the remains are to be interred in a cemetary or if there is to be a memorial service, an urn is a lovely way to include the deceased in the service.
 If an urn is not purchased or provided by the family, the cremated remains will be returned in a temporary plastic container.